-Since the commission was established in 1968, California grape growers have shown support to the communities where they live and work through community outreach.
+Since the commission was created in 1967, California grape growers have shown support to the communities where they live and work through community outreach.

-The community outreach program includes two and four-year scholarships.
+The community outreach program offers several four-year scholarships.

-Agricultural Scholarships are available to students from the Coachella and San Joaquin valleys who are pursuing four-year degrees in the study of agriculture at a California college or university.
+Agricultural scholarships are available to students from the Coachella and San Joaquin valleys who are pursuing four-year degrees tied to a future in agriculture at a California college or university.

 California’s table grape growers support teachers and students in the classroom by providing lesson plans for teachers, activities for students, grape history, coloring sheets and printed materials such as stickers, posters and recipe cards.